martin-ueding/jscribble/doc/jscribble.1.rst

 collections of notesheets.
 At startup, you can select which notepad you want to use.
 If you do not want to save your notes, you can go into the *scribble* mode.
-All notes that you take there, will be thrown away when you close the program---without any sheet of paper wasted.
+All notes that you take there, will be thrown away when you close the program—without any sheet of paper wasted.

 Taking notes on paper allows you to draw and write whatever you want.
 Some people are fast enough in LaTeX to set complicated formulas while in a lecture.